204 East 15th Street

 We have an excellent selection of tuning parts for high performance Carter carburetors.

-Due to legal ramifications, tags will NOT be sold unless we restore the carburetor.
-No exceptions to the above.
+Due to legal ramifications, tags will NOT be sold.
+NO EXCEPTIONS!

 Many mechanics have been conditioned to ask for a float each time they rebuild a carburetor, due to the reasonable price of modern, mass-produced floats, and the propensity of nitrophyl (foam) floats to absorb gasoline after time.
 In dealing with older, NON-CURRENT-PRODUCTION brass floats, neither of the above are true, and a mechanic should attempt to 'save' the float if at all possible.